GAP Ministries provides second chances through training programs

 "It's really just people that need second chances -- young adults, men, women," Collins said.
 "We teach them the fundamentals.
 Anything from basic oil changes all the way up to just in-depth diagnostic stuff."

-Collins gives his students more than the hands-on experience they need to find jobs in the automotive industry.
+Collins gives his students the skills they need to find jobs in the automotive industry.
 Everybody has a story, he says, and learning about others and working as a mentor is a big part of this.

 "If you're able to impact a person, I believe you can change their family tree," Collins said.
 "And I think by changing their family tree you're able to shift a culture, and then by shifting the culture that impacts the city.
 And we all want to see the city changed and go in a better direction."

-Last year GAP Ministries says 19 students graduated from the culinary program and they all found jobs.
+Last year GAP Ministries says 19 students graduated from the culinary program and they all found jobs at restaurants including Wildflower and Charro Steak.
 Trainees also learn life skills through grief counseling and financial courses.